awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb3-create.md

 ## Syntax<a name="eb3-createsyntax"></a>

-`eb create`
+eb create

-`eb create environment-name`
+eb create *environment\-name*

-`eb create environment-name-1 environment-name-2` \(see [Compose Environments](ebcli-compose.md)\)

-Environment names must be between 4 and 40 characters in length, and can only contain letters, numbers, and hyphens\.
-Environment names can't begin or end with a hyphen\.
+An environment name must be between 4 and 40 characters in length, and can only contain letters, numbers, and hyphens\.
+An environment name can't begin or end with a hyphen\.

 If you include an environment name in the command, the EB CLI doesn't prompt you to make any selections or create a service role\.

 If you run the command without parameters, it runs in an interactive flow, and prompts you to enter or select values for some settings\.
 In this interactive flow, in case you are deploying a sample application, the EB CLI also asks you if you want to download this sample application to your local project directory\.
-This enables you to use the EB CLI with the new environment later to run operations that require the application's code, like [`eb deploy`](eb3-deploy.md)\.
+This enables you to use the EB CLI with the new environment later to run operations that require the application's code, like [eb deploy](eb3-deploy.md)\.

 ## Options<a name="eb3-createoptions"></a>

 None of these options are required\.
-If you run `eb create` without any options, the EB CLI prompts you to enter or select a value for each setting\.
+If you run eb create without any options, the EB CLI prompts you to enter or select a value for each setting\.

 ****